DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 }

-// Pure Function beacuse it does not make any side effect. const array = [1, 2, 3, 4];
+// Pure Function because it does not make any side effect. const array = [1, 2, 3, 4];
 function mutateArray(array) {
     let temp = [...array];